christianryding/Omni-Notes/doxygen_main.md

 - [Exporter](@ref it.feio.android.omninotes.export.Exporter) interface used by the application to access exporter code.
 Used by [DetailFragment](@ref it.feio.android.omninotes.DetailFragment) class.
 - [ExporterBase](@ref it.feio.android.omninotes.export.ExporterBase) abstract class that implements exporter interface.
 This class in turn is implemnted by each file format implementation.
 - [ExporterFactory](@ref it.feio.android.omninotes.export.ExporterFactory) the application code doesn't directly instantiate the exporter implementations, instead this class should be used.
 Used by [DetailFragment](@ref it.feio.android.omninotes.DetailFragment) class.
-- [NoteFacade](@ref it.feio.android.omninotes.export.NoteFacade) class is used by the exporter implementations to convert the information [Note](@ref it.feio.android.omninotes.models.Note) in a note to a human readable format.
+- [NoteFacade](@ref it.feio.android.omninotes.export.NoteFacade) class is used by the exporter implementations to convert the information in a [Note](@ref it.feio.android.omninotes.models.Note) object to a localized human readable format.
 - [ExportNoteTask](@ref it.feio.android.omninotes.async.notes.ExportNoteTask) this class implements AsyncTask for exporting a note in the background.
-Used by the GUI-code when a note needs to be exported.
+Used by [DetailFragment](@ref it.feio.android.omninotes.DetailFragment) when a note needs to be exported.

 ### Exporter Tests